1998 World Series: Broadcasting

 The television rights for the 1998 World Series went to Fox, as they had the rights to the World Series in even-numbered years under the television contract that was signed in 1996.
 Joe Buck once again provided the play-by-play, with Tim McCarver and Bob Brenly alongside him in the booth.

 For the first time, ESPN Radio was the home of the World Series, having taken the national radio rights for Major League Baseball from CBS Radio.
 Jon Miller and Joe Morgan provided the coverage for the network.

 Series overview and aftermath

 Yankees

-The series win brought the Yankees' franchise championship total to 24, tying the Montreal Canadiens for most championships won by a franchise in the four major North American professional sports leagues.
-They would break the Canadiens record the next year, sweeping the Braves in 4 games for their 25th title.
+The series win brought the Yankees' franchise championship total to 24, tying the NHL’s Montreal Canadiens for the most championships won by a franchise in the four major North American professional sports leagues.
+They would break the Canadiens record the next year, sweeping the Atlanta Braves for their 25th title.